rubens23/rubens23/README.md

 the language I wanted to work with in 2022.
 I really like developing applications and it is very rewarding to see something I designed and worked on, takes shape and becomes something useful that can help other people.

+I can build both the frontend as well as the backend of your app!

+Got experience in:
+- kotlin
+- mvvm
+- compose
+- build servers
+- xml
+- injeção de dependência
+- testes unitarios e instrumentados

 See my portfolio in the pinned repositories section below.

 Português: